web-ext-experiments/about/source/how.rst

 An experiment comprises at least three files:

-* `api.js`: this where the API for your code is added.
+* `api.js`: Your code to implement the API.
-* `schema.json`: the schema describes the methods being used.
+* `schema.json`: Defines the API - types, methods, etc.
-* `install.rdf`: is the registration of your experiment and processed when the bootstrapped add-on is initialised.
+* `install.rdf`: Install manifest.

-The namespace is the value used in the API such as "login" or "media".
-This is what developers will use in the API, such as "browser.login" or "chrome.api".
-The namespace needs to be consistent throughout multiple places of the extension.
-Specifically in the following:
+The namespace is the value used in the API such as “login” or “media”.
+This is what developers will use in the API, such as “browser.login” or “browser.media”.
+The namespace needs to be consistent in all places of the

-* `api.js`: the top level object key must be named after the namespace.
+extension:

+* `api.js`: ExtensionAPI.getAPI() must return an object with a single top-level
+  property: "namespace".
-* `schema.json`: the permissions must be `"experiments.namespace"`.
+* `schema.json`: the permissions must be `"namespace"`.
 * `install.rdf`: the id must be `"namespace@experiments.addons.mozilla.org"`.

-You can see an example of this in the boilerplate_ example where the namespace is "boilerplate".
+You can see an example of all this in the boilerplate_ example where the namespace is "boilerplate".

 Using the boilerplate
 ---------------------